nop33/si/src/content/project/leverage-points-strengthen-ndividual-decision-making-complexity/index.md

 seo:
   title: ""
   description: ""
-header:
 title: "Leverage points to strengthen individual decision-making in the face of complexity"
 subtitle: ""
 card:
   title: ""
   description: ""